molgenis/molgenis-service-armadillo/doc/ui.md

 ![Error message in case you are not a superuser](img/ui/no-superuser.png)

-If you receive this error, contact someone in your institute that is already able to login without an error, or if you don't have anyone available, molgenis-support@umcg.nl.
+If you receive this error, contact someone in your institute that is already able to login without an error, or if you don't have anyone available, send an email to MOLGENIS Support (molgenis-support@umcg.nl).

-To grant a user superuser rights simply search for the correct user in the `Users` tab of the UI, and then checking the admin checkbox for that user:
+To grant a user superuser permissions simply search for that user in the `Users` tab of the UI, and tick off the _admin_ checkbox for that user:

 ![Grant user superuser rights](img/ui/admin.png)